Gauge invariant Barr-Zee type contributions to fermionic EDMs in the two-Higgs doublet models: EDM formula details

 \subsection{$W$ loops ($h \gamma \gamma$ and $h Z \gamma$)}

 The EDM contributions from $W$ boson loops are

 where

+We note that when one chooses $G = \gamma$ in Eq.~\eqref{eq:EDM_W_2ndline} and drops $m_{h}^2/m_W^2$ terms in Eq.~\eqref{eq:edm_gauge}, the EDM contribution from $W$ boson loops becomes consistent with original result of Barr and Zee \cite{Barr:1990vd}, where they ignored diagrams which contain only NG boson in the loop in Fig.~\ref{fig:Barr-Zee} for simplicity and Higgs-NG bosons interaction is proportional to $m_h^2 /m_W^2$ (see Eq.~\eqref{eq:hNG}).

-In this paper we first find the EDM contributions from $H^{\mp} W^{\pm} \gamma$ vertices which are generated by $W$ and charged Higgs boson loops.
+In this paper we compute for the first time the EDM contributions from $H^{\mp} W^{\pm} \gamma$ vertices which are generated by $W$ and charged Higgs boson loops.
 The detail of this derivation is given in Appendix~\ref{sec:HWA_coupling_appendix}.
 The contributions to the EDMs are

 where

 and where